Jump to content

 The recent visitors block is disabled and is not being shown to other users.

 1. BSA can't pull this off for a number of reasons.
 First, there are so few WRFA classes held right now.
 I live in a major metro area.
 We have one troop that teaches WFRA 1-2 times a year.
 There are a few other groups that do but finding their info and getting a spot is tough enough now, imagine if this was mandatory for all activities.
 They would have to offer ten-fold more classes in numerous locations and multiple times per year.
 BSA is barely equipped to offer IOLS more than once a year.
 Now add in cub leaders to this mix.
-If true this would go down the most poorly thought out idea from BS
+If true this would go down the most poorly thought out idea from BSA in a long while.

 2. Because it fits the viewpoint of those in control, so not in I&P. Now if someone had posted something about Scott Walker ice climbing McKinley for charity that'd be in I&P before you hit "post".